How to Find Cheap SUV Insurance

-If you have a clean driving record you will pay less for SUV insurance.
+If you have a clean driving record you will pay less for auto insurance.
 So if you don't have any tickets or moving violations or at fault accidents you will have a lower insurance premium than a driver with a messy driving record.

 Do you know someone who would be interested in carpooling with you?
 If you have a lengthy commute having a carpool buddy can make a big difference.
-And significantly reducing the number of miles that you drive each week will lower the cost of your SUV insurance significantly.
+And significantly reducing the number of miles that you drive each week will lower the cost of your insurance significantly.

 Personal Factors that Influence Insurance Premiums

 Male drivers often pay more than female drivers because male drivers are more likely to make a claim on their insurance.
 Some states have banned using gender in determining rates, but in many states, insurance companies still do it.

-If you have a good credit score it will help to lower your insurance premium.
+If you have a good credit score it will help to lower your annual premium.
 If your credit is not so great, working to improve it will help you get a better deal on your SUV insurance.
 Making a plan to pay down debt and catch up on bills is a good place to start.
 Paying down debt and getting current on bills will nudge down your insurance premium and also take some of the stress out of your financial life.